Lacrymology/states/statsd/doc/monitor.rst

 statsd_procs
 ~~~~~~~~~~~~

-:doc:`/statsd/doc/index` daemon process listens for statistics,
+:doc:`index` daemon process listens for statistics, like counters and timers,
-like counters and timers, sent over :ref:`glossary-UDP` or :ref:`glossary-TCP` and sends aggregates to one or
+sent over :ref:`glossary-UDP` or :ref:`glossary-TCP` and sends aggregates to
-more pluggable backend services.
+one or more pluggable backend services.

 .. include:: /nrpe/doc/check_procs.inc